AWS Snowball vs. Snowcone: Use Cases & an Alternative

 For example, you can use Snowball or Snowcone to ingest data into the AWS cloud and enable S3 Replication to replicate it across one or more regions.
 From there, you also have services like S3 Transfer Acceleration and Global Accelerator that can help you speed up data transfers and manage traffic.
 And that’s even before you get into the regular services you may be using like EC2, Lambda, Direct Connect, AWS Storage Gateway, and so on.

-Resilio Connect strips away all of that complexity by letting manage all transfer, sync, and replication jobs from a Central Management Console.
+Resilio Platform strips away all of that complexity by letting manage all transfer, sync, and replication jobs from a Central Management Console.
 As you can see below, the console shows you key metrics about all ongoing and past jobs, including:

 • Transfer speeds